Web Analytics Made Easy - Statcounter

 Palm Dangers!
 Really!!

 • Spiny palms could cause harm.
 Especially for kids and/or pets.
-You'll not want that Type of Palm close to walkways or outdoor entertainment areas.
+Avoid that Type of Palm near walkways or outdoor entertainment areas.

 • Some Types of Palm Fruit can irritate skin.